cisco/mindmeld/source/userguide/nlp.rst

    Best accuracy: 92.82%, params: {'C': 100, 'penalty': 'l1'}
    ...

 The :meth:`build` method loads all the training queries, checks them for annotation errors, then proceeds to build all the necessary NLP components using the machine learning settings defined in ``config.py``, the app's configuration file.
-The method applies Workbench's preset configuration for any component whose settings have not been specified.
+The method applies MindMeld's preset configuration for any component whose settings have not been specified.

 In so doing, the :meth:`build` method: